Our Team

 Peter Crawford

 Peter Crawford was the founding headmaster of the St. Jerome Institute, a private liberal arts high school in the Catholic intellectual tradition located in Washington, DC.
 A graduate of Ave Maria University, he received his Master’s and MPhil degrees in philosophy from the University of Leuven.
 He taught ancient, medieval, and modern European history and humane letters at Glendale Preparatory Academy, a classical charter school in Phoenix, Arizona, from 2009-2013.
 In 2013, he founded two Great Hearts Academies in San Antonio, Texas.
 He grew both the lower school (K-5) and the upper school (6-12) enrollment to serve 700 students of diverse socioeconomic backgrounds.
-Peter and his beautiful wife have six children four girls and two boys.
+Peter and his beautiful wife have seven children four girls and three boys.

 Director of Credential Program